Harika-SVL/Docker/notes.md

 #### Exercise

 1. Install docker on a linux vm
-2. Run 1 httpd containers (apache container) which runs on 80 port
+2. Run one httpd container (apache container) which runs on 80 port
-3. try accessing any application
+3. Try accessing any application
-4. stop the containers
+4. Stop the containers
-5. try accessing
+5. Try accessing
-6. start the continers and access this should work
+6. Start the continers and access, this should work
-7. pause the containers, access the application
+7. Pause the containers, access the application
-8. unpause the containers, access the application
+8. Unpause the containers, access the application
-9. delete the container
+9. Delete the container

-#### Containerizing spring petclinic
+#### Containerizing Spring petclinic

-* I have spring petclinic version 2.4.2 which requires java 11 and runs on port 8080
+* I have spring petclinic version 2.4.2 which requires java-11 and runs on port 8080
 * To start the application `java -jar spring-petclinic-2.4.2.jar`
-* What is required:
+* What is required :
-    + jdk 11
+    + jdk-11
     + jar file
-* How to access the application
+* How to access the application ?
     + http over port 8080
 * Let's start the amazoncorretoo based container with port 8080 exposed